-Amount and payment
+Amount and payment of job alternation compensation

 The compensation is equal to 70% of the unemployment allowance to which the person would be entitled were he or she unemployed.